 - 1 (10 ounce) can diced tomatoes and green chilies (Rotel), undrained

-- 1 (15 ounce) can red enchilada sauce
+- 1 (4 ounce) can chopped green chilies

 - 1 teaspoon chili powder